adam-p/markdown-here/README.md

 # WebExtensions notes

+## High
+* Test the WebExtension.
+Especially on release Firefox.
+Publish for prelim review/signing.
+* Show message to Firefox users about switching to new extension.
+Probably open options tab with huge message at top.
+* Decide on whether to keep using AMO.

+## Low
 * Toolbar logo looks crap on dark background
   - Doesn't seem to be a way to detect theme and show appropriate icon.
 (See [this SO question](https://stackoverflow.com/questions/37366781/how-to-detect-firefox-theme)).
 Maybe will need to provide an option for user to choose icon.

-* Build stuff and MetaScript stuff will need to change.
-Separate Firefox from Thunderbird et al.
-* `applications` key can't be in `manifest.json` for Chrome
-* Decide on whether to keep using AMO.
+## Steps (after work done)
+1. Release WebExtension.
+Get it signed (happens immediately?).
+Maybe get it preliminarily reviewed.
+2. Release XUL update.
+Point Firefox users at WebExtension.

 # ![Markdown Here logo](https://raw.github.com/adam-p/markdown-here/master/src/common/images/icon48.png) Markdown Here